Payment, taxes & PMI

 PITI + PMI

-Biweekly & Extra Principal
+Biweekly & extra principal

 How the Monthly Payment Is Calculated

-The Principal & Interest (P&I) Formula
+Principal & interest (P&I)

 - P (Principal):The amount you borrow: home purchase price minus down payment.
 This is the starting balance that gets paid down over the life of the loan.

 - i (Monthly interest rate):Your annual interest rate divided by 12.
-For example, 6% per year โ i = 0.06/12 = 0.005 per month.
-Interest each month is computed as (current balance) ร i.
+For example, 6% per year β i = 0.06/12 = 0.005 per month.
+Interest each month is computed as (current balance) Γ i.

 - n (Number of payments):Total number of monthly payments.
 A 30-year loan has n = 360; 15-year has n = 180.
 The formula solves for the fixed payment M that pays off the loan exactly after n months.